 Ecological Management of Turf, Landscape and Urban Horticulture Option

-Students in turf management become golf course superintendents, athletic field and park managers, and lawn care professionals.
+Recent graduates who have focused on Turf Management have become golf course supervisors, athletic field managers, and caretakers of the parks and grounds of cities, counties, and school districts.
 The program focuses on science, technology, 'in-field' hands-on experience, and decision making in real-world settings.
 Activities stress networking and exposure to multiple work environments to help students integrate quickly into the industry.

 Landscape professionals design, build, and manage aesthetically pleasing, functional, and environmentally responsible natural spaces where we all live, work, and play.
+Some focus is on ecological restoration of disturbed habitats.
 In recent years, the industry has expanded and rapidly become more sophisticated to meet the challenges of today’s urban environment.
 Consequently, there is great demand for creative, motivated individuals who love the outdoors and enjoy working with plants, soil, water, nature, and people.

 Option Code: 792